 Are the Wicked Tormented Day and Night for Ever and Ever?

 Notice that some parts of Revelation say that the wicked will suffer torment for ever and ever while other portions of Revelation say that the wicked experience the second death.
-Click to see: Section 6.3 and especially Section 6.5 for a more complete look at these Bible texts.

 11 And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name.
 Revelation 14:11